Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Symptoms of alcoholism in women include:

-There are several health risks associated with alcohol abuse, including:
+Some health risks associated with alcohol abuse include:

 Brain damage develops faster for women who abuse alcohol than for men.
-Excessive alcohol use disrupts normal brain development, so it’s especially risky for teenage and young adult females.
+Excessive alcohol use disrupts normal brain development, so it’s especially risky for teenage and young adult women.

 Alcohol consumption negatively impacts women who are using certain medications.
 You should abstain from alcohol if you are using any of the following: